dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 .. figure:: /assets/images/docs/gh-app-reg-2.png
    :alt: GitHub App Organizations Page

-   Select which organization to install our GitHub App on
+   Select an organization

 .. figure:: /assets/images/docs/gh-app-reg-3.png
    :alt: GitHub App Organization Install Page

-   Install our GitHub App on either all repositories in an organization or a select few
+   Install our GitHub App on either all repositories in an organization or on specific repositories

 Once you've installed our GitHub app on a repository or organization, you'll need to add a ``/.dockstore.yml`` file to the root directory of a branch of the repository that contains your workflow.
 This file contains information like